rpetti/resume/resume.md

 ----

-> A self motivated and committed Build/DevOps Developer with excellent creative
+> A self motivated and committed DevOps Developer/Architect with excellent creative
 > problem-solving abilities.
 A continuous learner with effective communication skills.
 > Honest, dedicated, and reliable with strong work ethic.